etamu-class/assg00/README.md

 ```

 The project should compile cleanly with no errors when you do the
-`make build`, and the tests should run from `make tests`, though all
+`make all`, and the tests should run from `make unit-tests`, though all
-tests are currently undefined, so there are not actual tests available
+tests are currently undefined, so there are no actual tests available
 to run yet.